 Spring is just around the corner, which means that insect activity is about to be in full swing!
 Living in the Midwest, it can be difficult to predict exactly when the spring warm up will occur (despite having a national holiday with a groundhog attempting to do just that).
-With that being said, it will be important to get a head start on protecting your home from unwanted insects, by taking advantage of any warm days to come by taking the following steps to prevent household pests.
-We recommend that you take these steps, in addition to a structural pest prevention solution to achieve the best results at keeping pests out season after season, and year after year.
+With that being said, it will be important to get a head start on protecting your home from unwanted insects by taking advantage of any warm days to come to take the following steps to prevent household pests.
+We recommend that you take these steps, in addition to a structural pest prevention solution, to achieve the best results at keeping pests out season after season, and year after year.

 If you’ve read any of our previous fall and winter checklists; you may realize that this has been on every single list.
 That’s because this is an ongoing part of homeownership that can save you hours of time and thousands of dollars in the long run.
 As homes age, new access points are formed, requiring homeowners to be vigilant in making sure that new ones haven’t formed over the winter – the time that we’re in our yard the least.

 Repair Screens, Weatherstripping, And Foundation Issues